Esaslow/intro-to-sql/README.md

 - What does it represent?

+### BREAKOUT: (5 minutes)
+- Lets explore the tables that we have before we begin to query them.
+On the right side, you can find all the tables that you have access to.
+With a partner, take a look at the information that we have access to in these tables!

+### Lecture Continued

 Lets do some different types querying to figure this out!

 Lets take a look at all the categories of products we have